-Condition year/month uncertain: green livery with small yellow warning panel, curved upper corners, warning panel covers frame level stripe, gangway doors fitted with weatherstipping, tablet catcher fitted, side valencing removed, steam style shedplate fitted (60A), blanking plates fitted (five holes), hand/footholds present.
+Condition year/month uncertain: green livery with small yellow warning panel, curved upper corners, warning panel covers frame level stripe, gangway doors fitted with weatherstipping, tablet catcher fitted, side valencing removed, steam style shedplate fitted (60A), blanking plates fitted (five slats), hand/footholds present.

-Condition October: blue/yellow livery, gangway doors in place with substantial weatherstripping, steam style shedplate on cab front, headlights fitted, no minature snowploughs, 'D' prefix present, weatherproofed headcode box glazing, shortened fuel and water tanks, blanking plates fitted (five holes), hand/footholds plated over, cantrail water filler sheeted over, three-rung bogie mounted footsteps, ridge sided sandboxes.
+Condition October: blue/yellow livery, gangway doors in place with substantial weatherstripping, steam style shedplate on cab front, headlights fitted, no minature snowploughs, 'D' prefix present, weatherproofed headcode box glazing, shortened fuel and water tanks, blanking plates fitted (five slats), hand/footholds plated over, cantrail water filler sheeted over, three-rung bogie mounted footsteps, ridge sided sandboxes.

 On May 3rd 24118 & 26035 worked the 08.20 Inverness - Edinburgh.

 During July 24118 was derailed at Fraserburgh yard, possibly by splitting a set of points.
 A Class 26 attended with the rerailing train.

 Noted Glasgow Works November, may have received a repaint at this visit, most definately the cabfronts were repainted.